 Often times for small trucking companies, the cost per mile quoted is based on incomplete information—as this is more likely to happen when using pen and paper or Excel to track costs, rather than trucking software (which doesn’t have to be expensive).

 While potholes for trucking companies are all around, these are the three biggest ones to have on your radar (not that I condone or discourage the use of detectors).
-And if you’d like to learn about a solution designed to help you avoid these violations, err, mistakes—a solution that grows WITH your business and helps you deal with all that paperwork that eats into your weekend, sign up for a demo of Tailwind trucking software.
+And if you’d like to learn about a solution designed to help you avoid these violations, err, mistakes—a solution that grows WITH your business and helps you deal with all that paperwork that eats into your weekend, sign up for a free trial of Tailwind’s trucking software.

 Share this Post